 Apply general SEO-tactics to the video page

 The video must be great, but the page has to be awesome as well.
 As always, you need to take general SEO advice to heart.
-Practic holistic SEO: your page and your content must provide the best possible experience for viewers.
+Practice holistic SEO: your page and your content must provide the best possible experience for viewers.
 We’ve listed a couple of topics further down this article, but, of course, there is more.
 You can check out the following article if you want to learn more about on-page video SEO.

 Keyword research for ideas and video content

 You might have an avalanche of ideas to turn into video content.
 That’s good, but it’s also a good idea to start your video strategy with keyword research.
 Find out what people are talking about in your niche.
 Answer questions with your content and make sure your videos fully satisfy those questions.
 When writing content for your video pages include the terminology the viewers use in your content.

 Doing keyword research gives you an idea of what to focus on.
 Also, check if there are currently video results for your target query or a related query.
 If so, this increases the likelihood that you’ll get a rich snippet once you’re ranking.
 Find out which topics prove valuable, and where do you have a good chance of ranking?
 Just picking a topic because it sounds interesting might prove to be a costly exercise.